 How to Change SRD SASSA Phone Number

 Once you have completed all these steps, the next step is to change your payment method.
-Before, you had to fill out a new application for the R350 Social Relief of Distress (SRD) grant if you couldn’t use your old bank account.
+Before that, you had to fill out a new application for the R350 Social Relief of Distress (SRD) grant if you couldn’t use your old bank account.
 After you have re-applied, you may want to change your method.

 But if you cannot afford to wait for this, you can either collect your grant money from the post office, or you can get it deposited into your bank account.